 ND Health Enterprise MMIS will deny claims if the individual is not an approved Medicaid recipient.
-The State receives reports from Ascend Management Innovations, LLC identifying individuals who have been screened eligible for the waiver and the information, including the eligibility period of the screening, is entered into a functional eligibility system (FES).
+The State receives reports from Maximus formerly (Ascend Management Innovations, LLC) identifying individuals who have been screened eligible for the waiver and the information, including the eligibility period of the screening, is entered into a functional eligibility system (FES).
 The FES system interfaces with the States' MMIS system to enroll the recipient in the appropriate waiver benefit plan.
 If a recipient is not enrolled in the waiver benefit plan the claim will not pay.

-On 2/1/2016 all HCBS services including Technology Dependent Waiver services will be prior authorized in the MMIS system and will require a Service Authorization (SA) to be entered for all clients.
+All services with the exception of case management, will be prior authorized in the MMIS system and will require a Service Authorization (SA) to be entered for all clients.
 If there is not a valid SA in the system, claims will be denied.
 In addition, if a provider tries to bill over the authorized amount or for a service that is not authorized the claims will be denied.
+The SMA reviews and approves all plans of care.
+Case management must be authorized on the person-centered plan of care before it can be approved.